-- Tuesday, November 3rd from 8 am 12 pm
+- Wednesday, November 3rd from 1 pm 4 pm

-- Wednesday, November 4th from 1 pm 4 pm
+- Wednesday, November 10th from 4 pm 8 pm

-- Wednesday, November 18th from 4 pm 8 pm
+- Additional conference times will be offered as needed.

 Appointments for conferences are booked online.
 Instructions for making appointments for parent-teacher conference times will be published in advance in the newsletter.